 How to Converse with FaceTime on Your MacBook

-Macs running Lion.
-(Mac owners running Snow Leopard 10.6.6 or later can also buy the FaceTime application from the App Store.)
+Mac owners running Snow Leopard 10.6.6 or later can also buy the FaceTime application from the App Store.

-An iPhone 4 running iOS 4.1 or higher.
+An iPhone 4 or 4s running iOS 4.1 or higher

-A 4th generation iPod touch running iOS 4.1 or higher.
+A fourth generation or later iPod touch running iOS 4.1 or higher

 To launch FaceTime, click the jaunty- looking video camera icon in the Dock.
 The first time you use the application, you have to enter your Apple ID and your e-mail address.
-The folks you chat with on the other end use that same e-mail address to call you via FaceTime. (iPhone 4 owners can be called using their telephone numbers.)
+The folks you chat with on the other end use that same e-mail address to call you via FaceTime. (iPhone 4 or later owners can be called using their telephone numbers.)

-To change the e-mail address that other FaceTime users use to call you, click FaceTime→Preferences and click the E-mail link under the heading You Can Be Reached For Calls At.
+To change the e-mail address that other FaceTime users use to call you, choose FaceTime→Preferences and then click the E-mail link under the heading You Can Be Reached for Calls At.

-Groups: If you’ve set up one or more groups within your Address Book, you can display them by clicking the Groups button.
-For example, if you’ve created an Address Book group containing all those fellow employees within your company, you can easily locate and call a specific person without wading through all your friends and family as well.
+Groups: If you’ve set up one or more groups in your Contacts database, you can display them by clicking the Groups button.
+For example, if you’ve created a Contacts group containing all fellow employees in your company, you can easily locate and call a specific person without wading through all your friends and family as well.

-FaceTime Search: Click within the familiar Search box and begin typing the contact’s first or last name, and FaceTime displays the matching entries.
+FaceTime Search: Click in the familiar Search box and begin typing the contact’s first or last name, and FaceTime displays the matching entries.

-When the call is accepted, you’ll see a large video window with a smaller picture-in-picture display.
+When the call is accepted, you’ll see a large video window with a smaller picture-in-picture display (you can drag the smaller display to any desired spot in the window).
 The video from the other person fills the large window, and the video that you’re sending to them appears in the small display.

-Move your trackpad cursor into the FaceTime window and you’ll see the window controls appear, as well as three icons at the bottom of the window:
+Move your cursor into the FaceTime window, and you’ll see the window controls appear, as well as three icons at the bottom of the window:

 End: Click this icon to end the FaceTime call.

-Full-screen: Click the full-screen icon (or press Command+Shift+F) to switch FaceTime into full-screen display mode.
-To return to windowed mode, press Command+Shift+F again or use your trackpad and click the full-screen icon again.
+Full-screen: Click the full-screen icon (or press cmd+Shift+F) to switch FaceTime into full-screen display mode.
+To return to windowed mode, press cmd+Shift+F again, or move your cursor and click the full-screen icon again.

-You can switch FaceTime into landscape mode and take advantage of your Mac’s widescreen display.
-To do so, click Video→Use Landscape or press Command+R. (Why let the iPhone 4. iPod touch, and iPad 2 owners have all the landscape fun?)
+To switch FaceTime to landscape mode and take advantage of your MacBook’s widescreen display, choose Video→Use Landscape, or press cmd+R. (Why let the iPhone, iPod touch, and iPad owners have all the landscape fun?)